 I want to roll up my sleeves and get to work.

-Uh look, I'm sure it's important.
+Look, I'm sure it's important.

-He's gotta do it.
+He's got to do it.

-There's a part of that job that is about symbolism and a part of that job that is about being just a head of state, but then there's the part where he wants to I think the part that he's most interested in is rolling up his sleeves and you know, let's break ground and let's get this country going again.
+But then there's the part where he wants to, I think the part that he's most interested in is rolling up his sleeves and, you know, let's break ground and let's get this country going again.

 I'm telling you, I know him so well.